Important notes

-• Only individuals flagged as “test profiles” in the Real-time Customer Profile Service will be allowed to enter the tested journey.
+• Only individuals flagged as “test profiles” in the Real-time Customer Profile Service are allowed to enter the tested journey.
 Refer to this section.

 • The test mode is only available in draft journeys that use a namespace.
 Test mode needs to check if a person entering the journey is a test profile or not and thus must be able to reach Adobe Experience Platform.